Celestica (NYSE:CLS) Releases Q4 2022 Earnings Guidance

 Celestica (NYSE:CLS – Get Rating) (TSE:CLS) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.49-$0.55 for the period, compared to the consensus estimate of $0.32.
 The company issued revenue guidance of $1.88 billion-$2.02 billion, compared to the consensus revenue estimate of $1.49 billion.
 Celestica also updated its FY 2022 guidance to $1.83-$1.89 EPS.

-A number of brokerages have recently issued reports on CLS.
-TD Securities boosted their price target on shares of Celestica from $11.00 to $13.00 and gave the stock a hold rating in a research report on Wednesday.
-Argus upgraded shares of Celestica from a hold rating to a buy rating and set a $14.00 price target for the company in a research note on Thursday, August 18th.
-Canaccord Genuity Group upped their target price on shares of Celestica from $14.00 to $15.00 and gave the stock a buy rating in a research note on Wednesday.
-StockNews.com assumed coverage on shares of Celestica in a research note on Wednesday, October 12th.
-They issued a strong-buy rating for the company.
-Finally, BMO Capital Markets raised shares of Celestica from a market perform rating to an outperform rating and cut their price target for the stock from $13.00 to $12.50 in a report on Wednesday, July 27th.
-Three investment analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $13.14.
+A number of brokerages have issued reports on CLS.
+TD Securities upped their price objective on shares of Celestica from $11.00 to $13.00 and gave the stock a hold rating in a research report on Wednesday, October 26th.
+BMO Capital Markets raised shares of Celestica from a market perform rating to an outperform rating and reduced their target price for the company from $13.00 to $12.50 in a research report on Wednesday, July 27th.
+Citigroup increased their target price on shares of Celestica from $10.00 to $12.00 and gave the company a neutral rating in a research report on Wednesday, October 26th.
+Argus raised shares of Celestica from a hold rating to a buy rating and set a $14.00 target price for the company in a research report on Thursday, August 18th.
+Finally, StockNews.com began coverage on shares of Celestica in a research report on Wednesday, October 12th.
+They set a strong-buy rating for the company.
+Three investment analysts have rated the stock with a hold rating, three have assigned a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of Moderate Buy and an average price target of $13.14.

 Celestica Stock Performance